Stem cell transplantation at a glance

 A bone marrow transplant (BMT) and a peripheral blood stem cell transplant (PBSCT) are used in cancer treatment to allow for high doses of chemotherapy and radiation.
 Chemo and radiation attack cells that multiply quickly.
 Because stem cells also multiply quickly, chemo and radiation can damage those cells along with cancer cells.

 Without stem cells, the patient is not able to produce new blood cells to fight infections, carry oxygen and prevent bleeding.
-Stem cell transplantation replaces the patient’s damaged stem cells and can restore the bone marrow’s ability to produce it’s own stem cells.
+Stem cell transplantation replaces the patient’s damaged stem cells and can restore the bone marrow’s ability to produce its own stem cells.

 Types of stem cell transplants

-Stem cells can be taken from the patient, from an identical twin, from a family member or unknown donor.
+Stem cells can be taken from the patient, an identical twin, a family member or an unknown donor.
 In order for the stem cell transplantation to succeed, the human leukocyte antigen (HLA), or blood protein, of the donor must be a very close match to the patient’s.
 The higher the number of HLA matched antigens, the lesser the chance the patient will reject the stem cells.